 Helium gas is the MMR's primary coolant.
 The helium passes through the nuclear core and is heated by the controlled nuclear fission process.
 The helium then transports the heat away from the core to the primary heat exchanger, a smaller pressure vessel to the side of the reactor.

 Heat from the reactor is stored in molten salt tanks similar to concentrated solar powerplants.
 When demand rises, hot molten salt is used to generate steam and power an electrical turbine.
 An MMR Energy System will typically store up to 10 hours of power plant thermal output and can be supplemented with hydrogen burners.
 The use of molten salt thermal storage allows for significant flexibility in the supply of both electricity and process heat.
 While the MMR unit operates at constant power, electricity and heat are delivered on-demand from the power plant.

 4. High Temperature Heat

-The MMR®’s high temperature heat has many uses beyond generation of electricity.
-District heating, desalination, and process heat are all possible with the MMR®.
-Any industrial process that uses heat can be fully or partially decarbonized using an MMR®.
-Steam temperatures of 600 °C are simple to deliver, and temperatures up 950 °C are possible in future MMR® variants.
+The MMR’s high temperature heat has many uses beyond generation of electricity.
+District heating, desalination, and process heat are all possible with the MMR.
+Any industrial process that uses heat can be fully or partially decarbonized using an MMR.
+Steam temperatures of 660 °C are simple to deliver, and temperatures up 950 °C are possible in future MMR variants.

-MMR® can be parked just about anywhere that humans need power.
-The MMR® Energy System uses no water and has no need for an electrical grid or infrastructure support.
-MMR® is compatible with the harshest climates from arctic to desert to tropical.
+MMR can be parked just about anywhere that humans need power.
+MMR uses no water and has no need for an electrical grid or infrastructure support.
+MMR is compatible with the harshest climates from arctic to desert to tropical.

 Operations are simple with minimal maintenance requirements, and no on-site fuel storage, handling, or processing.
-The MMR® reactor is fueled once for its lifetime.
-A fuel cartridge is rated at 20 years of full power.
+At the lowest power rating, a fuel core is rated at 20 years of full power.
 If operation of the Energy System is desired beyond 20 years, a cartridge replacement can be performed.